Skip to content

 This page walks you through installing Bufstream into your AWS deployment by setting your Helm values and installing the provided Helm chart.
 See the AWS configuration page for defaults and recommendations about resources, replicas, storage, and scaling.

-Data from your Bufstream cluster will never leave your network or report back to Buf.
+Data from your Bufstream cluster never leaves your network or reports back to Buf.

 Prerequisites